15 September 2022 - Events

 As with Worldwide Freezing Orders, complying with the disclosure obligations is often the stage where respondents fall down and they then face further litigation about this issue and the prospects of jail.

-Unexplained Wealth Orders are certainly a powerful investigatory tool and already they have anecdotally been linked to a number of Russian Oligarchs approaching the Kremlin to discuss returning to Russia.
+Unexplained Wealth Orders are certainly a powerful investigatory tool and already they have anecdotally been linked to a number of high net worth individuals approaching the Kremlin to discuss returning to Russia.
 From an enforcement point of view, the real test will be whether they allow the authorities to recover more assets as the proceeds of crime in the future.